shubham21222/Python-Database-Creation-Script/README.md

-This project showcases the power of automation in database setup and data population for a car dealership management system.
+This project showcases the power of automation in database setup and data population for a e-commarce website vendors functionality.
 By utilizing Python scripts, Faker library, and psycopg2, we have successfully streamlined the process, enabling consistent, efficient, and error-free database creation and population.